MarkusThill/PFBalancedBinaryTree/README.md

-# PFBalancedBinaryTree
+# Pointer-free Balanced Binary Trees
-A pointer-free balanced binary tree in C.
+An implementation of a pointer-free balanced binary tree in C.

 ## Overview
 This project realizes an implementation of a balanced binary tree in C which is completely pointer-free.